 This post may contain affiliate links.
 Read my disclosure policy.

-Watch Natasha make this easy stovetop white rice.
 This is a recipe everyone should have in their recipe repertoire.
-It’s perfect for any recipe that calls for cooked white rice like our Chicken Fried Rice and is excellent served under saucy Beef and Broccoli Stir Fry.
+It’s perfect for any recipe that calls for cooked white rice, like Chicken Fried Rice or saucy Beef and Broccoli Stir Fry.

 How to cook rice step by step instructions

-• Set a Timer: For consistent perfectly cooked rice every time, our best advice is to set a timer while cooking.
-Fully cooked rice will be fluffy and tender all the way through.
+• Set a Timer: For consistent, perfectly cooked rice every time, my best advice is to set a timer while cooking.
+Fully cooked rice will be fluffy and tender throughout.

 • Listen for Simmering Sounds: You should hear the rice simmer and hiss while the lid is on and when the sounds stop, the rice has absorbed the water and should be removed from heat.

-• Water is Absorbed: When you take off the lid, fluff with the fork and you should not see any pooling of water at the bottom.
-If you see any water, cover with the lid and let rest 5-10 minutes off the heat until water is fully absorbed.
+• Water is Absorbed: When you take off the lid, fluff with the fork, and you should not see any pooling of water at the bottom.
+If you see any water, cover with the lid and let it rest 5-10 minutes off the heat until the water is fully absorbed.

 Perfectly cooked white rice on a serving spoon

-1 cup of uncooked rice will yield 3 cups of cooked rice.
-If you need more, you can easily scale the recipe up or down, just keep in mind the rice-to-water 1:2 ratio (1 cup rice to 2 cups water).
-To double the recipe, use 2 cups of rice and 4 cups of water.
-If scaling up, make sure you are using a pot that is large enough for the rice to expand as it cooks.
+1 cup of uncooked rice will yield about 3 cups of cooked rice.
+To double the recipe, use the same 1:2 rice-to-water ratio, i.e., 2 cups rice to 4 cups water.
+When scaling up, use a pot that is large enough for the rice to expand as it cooks.
+Keep the cooking time the same.

 What if my rice looks dried out?

-If your heat is too high or your lid wasn’t tight enough, the moisture can evaporate too quickly resulting in dry rice.
-My sister Anna taught me this trick to make rice moist.
-Drizzle in 2 to 4 Tablespoons of boiling hot water and you can stir in an extra tablespoon of butter if desired, then cover with the lid and rest for 5 minutes.
+If your heat is too high or your lid wasn’t tight enough, the moisture can evaporate too quickly, resulting in dry rice.
+If your rice seems dry, drizzle in 2 to 4 Tablespoons of boiling water, cover with the lid, and let it rest off the heat for 5 minutes.
 The rice will absorb the water and will become moist and fluffy.

-Learning how to cook perfect white rice is so easy and this is one of those staple lunch or dinner recipes you’ll memorize and make over and over.
+Learning how to cook perfect white rice is so easy, and this is one of those staple lunch or dinner recipes you’ll memorize and make over and over.
+It’s so versatile, from Arancini Rice Balls to Shrimp Fried Rice, or paired with Baked Chicken Breast for an easy dinner.

 4.97 from 57 votes